victorhaynes/new-destiny/README.md

     ...I ain't got time to bleed.
 # Welcome to `New Destiny`
+- The hardest part of being a 3rd party Riot dev is waiting for production approval, the second hardest part is sorting your rate limiting solution.
-- A fully async, fast, scalable, interpretable rate limiting solution for the Riot Games API (currently for League of Legends only) built on `Python`, `asyncio`, and `Redis`.
+- `New Destiny` is an easy to use, fully async, fast, scalable, interpretable rate limiting solution for the Riot Games API (currently for League of Legends only) built on `Python`, `asyncio`, and `Redis`.
 - `New Destiny` is responsible for respecting the communicated Riot API rate limits.
 - _You_ are responsible for protecting your environment variables.
 Do not expose your `ND_RIOT_API_KEY` to anyone not involved with your project, including Users and Github/source control.
 - Plays nice with and without Docker.